Getting Started with gquery (Hibernate)

 You can now import the project in your eclipse workspace.

 After you have imported the project you should now be able to run the UserRepositoryTest JUnit test.
 You can also run the test using maven from command line:

 Let grepo tell you what's going on

-Grepo uses the commons-logging library.
-If you set the logger level for the package org.codehaus.grepo to TRACE in (src/test/resources/log4j.xml) like this:
+Grepo uses the slf4j logging api.
+If you set the logger level for the package org.codehaus.grepo to DEBUG in (src/test/resources/log4j.xml) like this:

 Grepo should print out information similar to this:

 The teeny-weeny demo application consists of one database table (USERS) which is mapped using Hibernate to one Java entity (demo.domain.User).
 Note that the object relational mapping is done using standard Hibernate mechanisms and is not grepo specific.
 The mapping can be found in src/main/resources/META-INF/hibernate/User.hbm.xml.
 The USERS table contains the following columns:

 not null, unique